yungshenglu/StudyJams/Coursera/ArtScienceML/4-PinchScience/Lab-4.md

 ## Overview

 In this L1 regularization lab, I had add in lots of spurious features and it created a fairly complex model.
-We're first going to train the model without L1 regularization, and then we will see if L1 regularization helps pulling the model down into a much more sparse, concise, and hopefully more generalizable form.
+We're first going to train the model without L1 regularization, and then we will see if L1 regularization helps to pull the model down into a much more sparse, concise, and hopefully more generalizable form.

 ---
 ## TensorFlow Playground